OngoingAIOngoingAI Docs

 How it works

-When enabled, the gateway creates two OTLP HTTP exporters at startup:
+When enabled, the gateway creates OTLP HTTP exporters at startup:

 1. A trace exporter that batches and sends spans to your collector.

-2. A metric exporter that periodically pushes counters and gauges.
+2. A metric exporter that periodically pushes counters, histograms, and gauges.

 The gateway wraps its HTTP server and upstream transport with OpenTelemetry instrumentation.
 Each inbound request produces a server span, and each upstream proxy call produces a client span as a child of the server span.
-After authentication completes, a span enrichment middleware adds tenant identity attributes to the active span.
+Dedicated child spans cover auth evaluation, provider routing, trace enqueue, and storage writes.

 Trace context propagates using the W3C Trace Context standard.